Driving without insurance: what are the penalties?

 What happens when you’re stopped by the police for driving without insurance?

-Police have access to cameras that can detect whether you’re insured or not by recognising your licence plate.
+Police have access to cameras that can detect whether you’re insured by recognising your licence plate.
 If they pull you over on suspicion of driving without insurance, you’ll be asked to provide proof of valid cover within seven days.

 If you can’t prove that you were insured at the time you were pulled over, you’ll face a fine, points on your licence or even a driving ban.